victordantasdev/victordantasdev/README.md

 👋 Hi, My name is Victor Dantas
 =====================================================================================================================================

-I'm a full stack developer with experience building web applications using ReactJS, NestJS, and TypeScript.
-Skilled in developing user-friendly, responsive, and scalable applications.
-Committed to delivering high-quality code and are passionate about staying up-to-date with industry trends and technologies.
+Full-stack developer, specializing in NestJS, ReactJS, and Next.js.
+Proficient in TypeScript and Prisma.
+Passionate about innovation, teamwork, and continuous learning.
+Demonstrating resilience and proactivity in challenging projects.
+A technical talent committed to excellence and delivering high-performance solutions.

 * 🌍  I'm based in Brazil 🇧🇷
 * 🖥️  See my portfolio at <a href="https://victordantas.dev/" target="_blank">my website</a>